canonical/charming-actions/channel/README.md

 | push         |                 | Any other name       | Ignored                           |
 | pull_request | `<branch-name>` | `track/<track-name>` | `<track-name>/edge/pr-<pr number>`|
 | pull_request | Any other name  | Any other name       | `latest/edge/pr-<pr number>`      |

+If the action is unable to select a channel, the action will fail.
+If you for any reason want to ignore the failure and continue running the CI, you should set the `continue-on-error` parameter to `true` for this CI step.
+This is mainly useful if you have fallback logic in place that you'd like to use instead of failing.